-By design, the term “fee-based” is intentionally deceptive (purposefully resembling “fee-only” but meaning something very different).
+By design, the term “fee-based” is deceptive (purposefully resembling “fee-only” but meaning something different).
 In the simplest terms, fee-based planners are a hybrid between fee-only and commission-based financial planners.
-Some of the time, they charge clients based on assets under their management.
-Other times, they earn commissions based off the products they sell to their clients.
+Some of the time, they are paid directly by their clients.
+Other times, they earn commissions from insurance and investment companies based off the products they sell to their clients.

 This can cause even greater confusion for clients.
-When are you being charged based on AUM?
-When is your advisor earning a commission based on the specific products they sell you?
 For this reason, fee-based planners can present the same potential conflicts of interest as commission-based planners.

 There likely will be times when the advisor is choosing between investment funds or products that pay them different commissions.
 And since it’s not always clear when commissions are involved and when they aren’t, clients may question their fee-based advisor’s recommendations.

 It’s difficult to ignore the fact that a fee-based advisor may receive a personal financial benefit that is tied to the recommendations they share with their clients.
-This can create skepticism and potential mistrust, which are far from ideal when it comes to someone's financial future.
+This can create skepticism, which is far from ideal when it comes to someone's financial future.